think-free-backup/deprecated-nutsy/README.md

 ------

 - npm install -> run : application/install.sh
-- Load endpoints from application folder if exists, if not load from root (or from both ?)
 - Implement the possibility to defined customs api call from application (other than call)
 - Socket logout : use the socket ssid instead of the ssid sent